Food stocks on the menu for Thanksgiving week

 Hormel's stock, up 31 percent year to date, has gained more than 20 percent since the Applegate announcement.
 It hit an intraday record high on Friday before closing the day down 1 percent.

-Tyson shares are up almost 9 percent this year, while the food producers index .5SP302020 is up more than 5 percent.
-The S&P 500 .SPX has gained 1.5 percent in 2015 so far.
+Tyson shares are up almost 9 percent this year, while the food producers index is up more than 5 percent.
+The S&P 500 has gained 1.5 percent in 2015 so far.

 Not all investors, however, are seeing enough of what they are looking for in the food business when it comes to catering to millennials and healthy eaters.